 The main character of this movie was originally scripted to arrive from Slovenia but this was changed after the advice from the former consul of Republic of Slovenia in the United States Mark Rijavec.
-Since Slovenia is by some considered to be Switzerland of the Eastern Europe it would not look credible would a civil war be started in one of the new members of the European Union.
+Since Slovenia is by some considered to be Switzerland of the Eastern Europe, it would not look credible if a civil war were to start in one of the new members of the European Union.
 See more »

 United Airlines announcing the arrival of Flight 9435 from Beijing.
 Customer service representative, please report to gate C42.

 See more »

 The opening credits are spelled out on the tumblers of the flight schedule boards.
 See more »